 Contrary to the traditional ‘inward’ looking approach, concerned with their services, products and customers, we are beginning to observe brands taking an outward look at larger world events.
 Recently, we have seen brands using environmental issues, gender equality, diversity and political debates for redefining their role in society.

-Gudrun Frommherz and Helen Sissons are working on a special issue on VUCA Communication for The Journal of Applied Journalism & Media Studies.
+Gudrun Frommherz and Helen Sissons edited a Special Issue on VUCA Communication for The Journal of Applied Journalism & Media Studies.